s2e-systems/dust-dds/dds/docs/software_design.md

 ### DDS API layer

 The DDS API Layer in DustDDS adheres closely to the Object Management Group (OMG) DDS standard, which specifies DDS API methods as interfaces.
 In Rust, the natural mapping for such IDL interfaces would be traits.
 However, due to certain technical limitations, DustDDS implements the DDS API methods as inherent functions of objects.
-This choice stems from two key limitations:
+This sections details some of the possibilities considered and the limitation and trade-off analysis.

 1. __Returning Opaque Types in Traits__
 Opaque types are types whose details are hidden from the user and are only accessible through a defined set of functions or methods.
 They do not require dynamic dispatch and it would therefore be a good choice for this type of API.
 Lets consider the following simplified FooDataWriter trait